-Black Jack won the first Kodansha Manga Award for shounen in 1977.
+Black Jack won the 1st Kodansha Manga Award for the shounen category in 1977.

-The series was first published in English by VIZ Media, who released select chapters in their manga anthology magazine Manga Vizion, and later released those chapters in 2 volumes in 1999.
-Vertical Inc. published the entire series in English based off the 17-volume Shinsouban reprint from September 23, 2008 to November 29, 2011.
+The series was first published in English by VIZ Media, who released select chapters in their manga anthology magazine Manga Vizion, and later released those chapters in two volumes in 1999.
+Vertical Inc published the entire series in English based off the 17-volume shinsouban reprint from September 23, 2008 to November 29, 2011.

 Dr. Black Jack looks and acts like a gruff ol' doc from some cowboy town.
 An old surgical scar runs down his face; part of his hair has turned white, and he goes about wearing a big black coat thrown over his shoulders.
 By the way, he doesn't have a medical license, and charges an arm and a leg (sometimes literally) for his services.
 Yet still people come to him at his weatherbeaten shack on the hill.
 Whether hopeless cases that need his incredible skill, or criminals who can't go to a normal hospital.

 "He'll only cure you if the price is